onzfonz/comp227/src/content/5/en/part5c.md

 ```

 Notice that the `li` element has the [CSS](https://reactjs.org/docs/dom-elements.html#classname) classname `task`,
-that could be used to access the component in our tests.
+which could be used to access the component in our tests.

 ### Rendering the component for tests